-The Arbitration and Conciliation Act, 1996 (as amended by the Arbitration and Conciliation (Amendment Act), 2015) governs the enforcement of arbitration proceedings relating to domestic and international commercial arbitration conducted in India.
+The Arbitration and Conciliation Act, 1996 (as amended by the Arbitration and Conciliation (Amendment Act), 2015) governs the enforcement of arbitration proceedings relating to domestic and international commercial arbitration conducted in India as well as reference of foreign awards.

 2.2 Does the same arbitration law govern both domestic and international arbitration proceedings?
 If not, how do they differ?